sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 ### Terraform Cloud
 Now we need to setup dynamic credentials so the terraform cloud agent is allowed to take actions on your behalf.
-To do this we'll setup an IAM role and an OIDC provider.
+To do this we will setup an IAM role and an OIDC provider.
 Create a file called `4-tfc.tf`:

 ```hcl